What should one do after MCAT?

 Seek Mentorship:

 Seeking mentorship can provide guidance and support for preparing for the MCAT and navigating the medical school admissions process.
-Find mentors who share your interests and goals, approach the relationship with humility and a willingness to learn, and be proactive and engaged.
+Seek out mentors who share similar interests and goals, approach learning with humility and openness, and proactively engage in various activities.
 Mentors can provide valuable insights, advice, and connections, helping you improve and succeed in medicine.

 Prepare Financially for Medical School: